benbakhar/rudash/README.md

 ### Philosophy of Rudash
 Rudash was written by a JavaScript developer to help JavaScript developers integrate into the ruby world without knowing so much.
 Lodash JavaScript library is the most popular library ever with wide adoption and most of the JavaScripters use the utility functions in it almost all the time.

-The main Philosophy of Rudash it to be aligned with Lodash API with it being nil-safe and type-safe while using Proc (lambda) functions.

 ### Usage
 ```ruby
 require 'rudash'